 Now, there’s no point in trying to reach customers at all costs, with any kind of message you think they want to hear and through any kind of potential channel.

 If you truly connect with others without compromising your own voice, you’ll be genuinely loved and trusted—you’ll gain customer loyalty.

-The answer—always and everywhere.
-There’s no first and last interaction.
-Since your brand is born it builds the foundations for customers to fall in love with it.
-Of course, you can take specific actions to get their attention, but your business’ heart and soul evolution—well, that’s a neverending exercise.
+With customer engagement, there’s no first and last interaction.
+Since your brand is born, it builds the foundations for customers to fall in love with it.
+Of course, you can take specific actions to get their attention, but your business’ heart and soul evolution—well, that’s a never-ending exercise.

 Taking all this on board, our definition of customer engagement is this:

 “Customer engagement is the result of shared, genuine experiences between brands and customers, based on mutual will, acknowledgment, and respect.
 For customer-centric businesses, fostering these experiences with their customers is vital and lasts for the whole customer journey.”